 - Option of Transferring Points To Partner Airlines/Hotels: I cannot stress enough how valuable this is.
-If you have the Bold card for example, then you can transfer your reward points to partner frequent flyer mileage and hotel loyalty programs on a 1 for 1 conversion (example: 1,000 points = 1,000 United MileagePlus frequent flyer miles).
-Since airline miles can often times be worth more than 1 cent each, you can get a lot of value out of your Ink Bold/Plus points when you use them this way!
+If you have the Bold card for example, then you can transfer your reward points to partner frequent flier mileage and hotel loyalty programs on a 1 for 1 conversion (example: 1,000 points = 1,000 United MileagePlus frequent flier miles).
+Since airline miles can often be worth more than 1 cent each, you can get a lot of value out of your Ink Bold/Plus points when you use them this way!
 The partner airlines/hotel programs are:

 - Price Protection: Ever buy something only to see it go on sale afterward?
 If this occurs within 60 days on an eligible purchase, this credit card will reimburse you for the difference.

 - Return Protection: Store won’t accept your return?
 If you bought it with your Ink card, you can be reimbursed for the purchase price on eligible items within 90 days from date of purchase.

 - Airport Lounge Access: You get free membership in Lounge Club.
 That entitles you to two free visits annually ($54 value).
 Visits beyond that number are just $27 each with your membership.
 Over 350 airport lounges in 100+ countries participate.
 If you’re not familiar with Lounge Club, it’s basically the credit card version of Priority Pass Select (owned by the same folks).
 The biggest difference I have seen is that Lounge Club doesn’t include United Club, while Priority Pass Select does.
 Due to United’s arrangement with Priority Pass, there are no longer any credit cards which offer Priority Pass Select.